 The Puma Smartwatch sits in the middle of this pack.
-It's ¬£249, running Google's Wear OS and debuts with GPS, heart rate tracking and a swim-proof design.
+It's $275, running Google's Wear OS and debuts with GPS, heart rate tracking and a swim-proof design.
 That really puts it head-to-head with the Samsung Galaxy Watch Active 2, which seems the most natural alternative watch for Android smartphone users.

 Does it do enough to justify its place among the sports-focused smartwatches?
 We've been living with the Puma Smartwatch in order to find out.

 We first saw the Puma Smartwatch back at IFA in September, and our initial impressions were favourable - this looked like a solid first effort from the design team.